neil-unomaha/CIF_CYBR_8950/Milestone 2.md

 License Key: *****
 ```

 Here is an example command to set up these environment variables.
-Note that you'll want to swap out the values for `MAXMIND_USER_ID` and `MAXMIND_LICENSE_KEY`
+Note that you'll want to swap out the values for `MAXMIND_USER_ID` and `MAXMIND_LICENSE_KEY`.

-Setup those environment variables.

 ```
 export CIF_TOKEN=`head -n 25000 /dev/urandom | openssl dgst -sha256 | awk -F ' ' '{print $2}'